Audio Description

 From American Council of the Blind:

-Audio Description aims to bring more meaning and enjoyment to entertainment, cultural, and educational experiences for blind and visually impaired people.
-The key is making visual imagery accessible.
+Audio Description aims to bring more meaning and enjoyment to entertainment, cultural, and educational experiences for blind and visually impaired people by providing information that a sighted person would access visually.
+The key is making imagery accessible.
 It’s used to enhance movies, television, media, theater and other live performances/events, museums, national parks, meetings, and educational programming.
-These visual elements can include action, costumes, settings, facial gestures ,facial expressions and other visually important images.
+These visual elements can include action, costumes, settings, facial gestures, facial expressions and other visually important images.

 Patrons check out a pair of headphones on the way into the theater, and the Audio Describer broadcasts directly to the headphones.
 Before the show, the program is read and theater layout (including aisles, bathrooms, and exits) is described.
 During the performance, the describer will describe sets, costumes, gestures, facial expressions, stage action and other visual elements, without speaking over the actors.